Knowledge

 We are members in Bitol's Technical Steering Committee, and we are committed to support the ODCS standard in our products.

-Starting with v3.0.0, ODCS is supported by Data Contract Manager to define data contracts as an alternative to the Data Contract Specification.
+Starting with v3.0.0, ODCS is supported by Entropy Data to define data contracts.

-Details of a data contract in Data Contract Manager
+Details of a data contract in Entropy Data

-Details of a data contract in Data Contract Manager
+Details of a data contract in Entropy Data

 Open Data Contract Standard Example